fmedery/k3s-RaspberryPi/README.md

 ./init.sh
 ```

+## Burn image
+* Disable "Auto-unmount on success" in balenaEtcher settings.
+* Use balenaEtcher to burn `raspberrypi-ua-netinst.img.bz2` on the SD CARD.

 ## install Raspberry Pi
 * Start the raspbery Pi with the master SD CARD
 * it takes around 10 minutes for the installation to be finished